 Immediately one can see that $m(1) = m(2)$ must hold.
-On the same time the equations make no restrictions on $m(3)$, except from $2m(1) + m(3) = 1$.
-This implies that we either can choose $m(3)\in(0,1)$ with $m(1) = m(2) = \frac{1-m(1)}2$ or we can choose $m(1)\in (0,\frac12)$ with $m(3) = 1 - 2 m(1)$ (and of course $m(2) = m(1)$).\\ In both cases we can choose the weights such that they are inhomogenous and on the same time (B2) is fulfilled.
-Since we can choose one weight, we want to call this IFS a case with one free weight or one free parameter. \end{bsp} The previous examples show that it depends on the IFS, if (B2) can be fulfilled in the inhomogenous case.
-The question arises wether (B2) is fulfilled and we can choose more than one weight arbitrarely.
-The next example should help to clear this question. \begin{bsp} Consider the original Sierpi\'nski gasket without rotations or flippings (see figure \ref{fig:SG2-2fp}).
+At the same time the equations make no restrictions on $m(3)$, except from $2m(1) + m(3) = 1$.
+This implies that we either can choose $m(3)\in(0,1)$ with $m(1) = m(2) = \frac{1-m(1)}2$ or we can choose $m(1)\in (0,\frac12)$ with $m(3) = 1 - 2 m(1)$ (and of course $m(2) = m(1)$).\\ In both cases we can choose the weights such that they are inhomogeneous and at the same time \ref{B2} is fulfilled.
+Since we can choose one weight, we want to call this IFS a case with one free weight or one free parameter. \end{bsp} The previous examples show that it depends on the IFS, if \ref{B2} can be fulfilled in the inhomogeneous case.
+The question arises whether \ref{B2} is fulfilled and we can choose more than one weight arbitrarily.
+The next example should help to clear this question. \begin{bsp} Consider the original Sierpi\'nski gasket without rotations or flippings (see Figure \ref{fig:SG2-2fp}).
 In this case we have $a_1 = 1, a_2 = 2, a_3= 3, b_1=1, b_2 = 2, b_3=3, c_1=1, c_2=2$ and $c_3=3$ with